 Behind this amazing climbing achievement hides a sadder story.
 After Tommy’s marriage to Beth Rodden broke down in 2008, Tommy set about developing the Dawn Wall route to escape the pain of his divorce.

 As he explains in his memoir, The Push: A Climbers Journey of Endurance, Risk and Going Beyond the Limits, whilst suffering from, depression and struggling to deal with the reality of the divorce, Tommy contemplated free soloing El Cap, because “if I fell to my death, at least the pain would be gone, too.”

 After seeing the sunrise on the Dawn Wall during an early morning hike, the route inspired him to find a new purpose for his life.

 Since we are a climbing shoe review website it would be a crime if we didn’t mention the shoes they used!

 All three of the guys used the La Sportiva TC Pro for their final assault on the Dawn Wall.
 It’s no surprise to see them using this shoe considering this is Tommy’s signature shoe that was designed for big wall climbing in Yosemite.

 Apart from the TC pro, Adam also used the Katana during his trip to Yosemite on various other projects and while working on the beta.

 Tommy and Kevin’s first ascent is an awesome story and an impressive feat of resilience and dedication.
-If you haven’t already done so, I would highly recommend you to take a read of The Push, where Tommy gives a real insight to his 7-year journey on conquering this monumental climb.
+If you haven’t already done so, I would highly recommend you to take a read of The Push, where Tommy gives a real insight into his 7-year journey of conquering this monumental climb.